ashvardanian/SimSIMD/README.md

 | `float64`  | 0.00e+00 ± 0.00e+00 |     3.80e-07 ± 4.50e-07 | 1.35e-11 ± 1.85e-11 |

+### Curved Spaces

-### Curved Spaces, Mahalanobis Distance, and Bilinear Quadratic Forms
+> On non-Euclidean geometry, Mahalanobis distance, and Bilinear Quadratic Forms.

 The Mahalanobis distance is a generalization of the Euclidean distance, which takes into account the covariance of the data.
 It's very similar in its form to the bilinear form, which is a generalization of the dot product.